trappitsch/box/docs/index.md

     This package is still in a very early development phase!
 Please report your findings and issues, so that we can improve this tool together.

+## Issues, comments, contributions,...

+We welcome contributions to this project.
+If you run into any problem, want to suggest a feature, want to contribute, or just want to say hi, please feel free to open an issue on [GitHub](https://github.com/trappitsch/box/issues) or to start a new [discussion](https://github.com/trappitsch/box/discussions).

 ## Pre-requisites